selganor74/DDDTools.ts/README.md

 ## Change log

+### 0.0.13 2016 06 10

+* RevisionId is not incremented if elment is not already in the repo.
+So Saving a newly created item will leave RevisionId = 0.

 ### 0.0.12 2016 05 31

 * Fixed a bug in Factory.createObjectFromState.
 It was not reconstituting correctly Dates and Regular Expressions.